TiForward/tiforward.github.io/journal/2015-04-09-the-journal.md

 [discuss]: https://github.com/TiForward/discuss/issues

-If a more direct and fast discussion is your piece of cake there’s also [a pretty active Gitter chat][gitter] where we can share opinions all together.
+If a more direct and fast discussion is more your style there’s also [a pretty active Gitter chat][gitter] where we can discuss opinions as a community.

 [gitter]: https://gitter.im/TiForward/tiforward.github.io